UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

             ----------------------------------------------------------------------------

-.. admonition:: Output at LUNARC (Cosmos nodes) as of 4 Sep 2024
+.. admonition:: Output at LUNARC (Cosmos nodes) as of 27 Feb 2025
     :class: dropdown

         .. code-block:: console